Love Spaces

 Margaret and Richard

-“Girl, you still have that streak,” he said.
+“Girl, you still got that streak.”

-“Yep, that’s my motto.
+She glanced sideways at him.
+“That’s my motto.
 Never give up.”

 George and Sam